-Research and compare every ACOTE accredited Occupational Therapy Assistant School in the United States.
-Simply click on your state for a list of occupational therapy assistant schools offered in the region and more details as well as program director contact information for every program.
+If you are searching for ‘occupational therapy assistant schools near me’ then our tool will help you to research and compare every ACOTE Accredited OTA School nearby with our school data covering the entire U.S. Simply click on your state for a list of schools offered in the region and more details such as program director contact information.

 Graduating from an accredited OTA program is required in order to sit for the Certified Occupational Therapy Assistant (COTA) Exam put on by the National Board for Certification in Occupational Therapy (NBCOT).
 Passing this nationwide exam will be necessary in order to obtain your state OTA license for employment.